uniwebcms/component-library-template/docs/1-understanding-components.md

 ## A Different Approach

-When you start creating **user-facing components** for Uniweb, you'll need to shift your thinking about what a component is and how it should work.
+When you start creating **user-facing components**, you'll need to shift your thinking about what a component is and how it should work.
 If you've worked with other frameworks or systems, you might be used to creating many specific components, each with a fixed layout.
 That is okay for **internal components**, those that are not exported and used by end users.
-Uniweb takes a fundamentally different approach for **exported components**: exported components are powerful, content-focused solutions that can adapt to different presentation needs.
+Uniweb takes a fundamentally different approach for **exported components**: user-facing components are expected to be powerful, content-focused solutions that can adapt to different presentation needs.

 You may create several **internal components** named: TeamGrid, TeamList, and TeamCards.
-But they may be linked to the layout options of a single **Team Members** component.
+But they may be linked to the layout options of a single **Team Members** exported component.
 This isn't just about reducing the number of user-facing components - it's about creating more powerful, content-focused solutions that give users flexibility without complexity.

-An **exported component** is:
+An **exported component** should be:
 - Focused on a purpose (like team members, feature showcase, or testimonials)
 - Capable of multiple presentation styles through parameters
 - Smart about handling different content patterns